estuary/flow/site/docs/getting-started/tutorials/dataflow-s3-snowflake.md

 1. Leave the Flow web app open.
 In a new window or tab, go to your Snowflake console.

    If you're a new trial user, you should have received instructions by email.
 For additional help in this section, see the [Snowflake documentation](https://docs.snowflake.com/en/user-guide-getting-started.html).

 2. Create a new SQL worksheet if you don't have one open.

    This provides an interface where you can run queries.

-3. Paste the follow script into the console, changing the value for `estuary_password` from `secret` to a strong password):
+3. Paste the following script into the console, changing the value for `estuary_password` from `secret` to a strong password:

 ```sql
 set database_name = 'ESTUARY_DB';